 An alternative construction of Shannon entropy

-TL;DR: Shannon’s entropy formula is usually justified by showing it satisfies key mathematical criteria, or by computing how much space is needed to encode a set of samples.
-But one can also construct Shannon’s formula starting purely from the simpler notion of entropy as a log-count—of how many different ways a distribution could have emerged from a sequence of samples.
+TL;DR: Shannon’s entropy formula is usually justified by showing it satisfies key mathematical criteria, or by computing how much space is needed to encode a variable.
+But one can also construct Shannon’s formula starting purely from the simpler notion of entropy as a (logarithm of a) count—of how many different ways a distribution could have emerged from a sequence of samples.

 Entropy of a probability distribution